Quantum secure non-malleable-extractors: Introduction

 \subsection{Organization}

 In Section~\ref{sec:prelims} we describe quantum information theoretic and other preliminaries.
 Section~\ref{sec:claims} contains useful lemmas and claims.
-We describe the construction and security analysis of seeded non-malleable-extractor in Section~\ref{sec:nmext}, of $2$-source non-malleable-extractor in Section~\ref{sec:2nm} and of $t$-tampered versions of these in Appendix~\ref{sec:tnmext} and~\ref{sec:2tnm} respectively.
+We describe the construction and security analysis of seeded non-malleable extractor in Section~\ref{sec:nmext}, of $2$-source non-malleable extractor in Section~\ref{sec:2nm} and of $t$-tampered versions of these in Appendix~\ref{sec:tnmext} and~\ref{sec:2tnm} respectively.
 The communication protocols used in all the analysis appear in the Appendix~\ref{sec:communication_protocols}.
 We provide a proof of PA against active adversaries in Appendix~\ref{sec:PA}.